 Can an adenoid grow back?

 Although it is rare, an adenoid can grow back if not removed properly.
-This risk increased if the surgery is performed during childhood.
+This risk is higher if the surgery is performed during childhood.

-You should follow-up with your surgeon at least once following surgery for an assessment, but you should especially see a doctor if you experience any of the following:
+You should follow-up with your surgeon at least once following surgery for an assessment, but it is important to see a doctor right away if you experience any of the following:

-These symptoms may indicate complications from surgery, and you should seek urgent medical assistance to prevent further worsening.
+These symptoms may indicate complications from surgery, and you should seek urgent medical assistance to prevent worsening of these complications.